phobos/phobos/README.md

 ### <a name="usage-standalone-apps"></a> Standalone apps

-Standalone apps have some benefits, such as individual deploys & simple and smaller code bases.
-If consuming from Kafka is your version of microservices, Phobos can be of great help.
+Standalone apps have benefits such as individual deploys and smaller code bases.
+If consuming from Kafka is your version of micro services, Phobos can be of great help.

 ### Setup